TobiasPSP/doneland_sources/Components/Power/Power Supplies/Battery/Chargers/Charge-Discharge/IP2369/Nouying 45W/README.md

 > 45W 2-6S Charger/Discharger Board With Protections and Support for LiIon and LiFePo4

-This 2-6S 45W charger/discharger is based on the [IP2369 power management chip](https://done.land/components/power/powersupplies/battery/chargers/charge-discharge/ip2369/) and surfaces in various slightly different versions:
+This 2-6S 45W charger/discharger is based on the [IP2369 power management chip](https://done.land/components/power/powersupplies/battery/chargers/charge-discharge/ip2369/) and surfaces in various slightly different versions with different labels, like "Nuoying" or "DYKB":

 <img src="images/ip2369_versions_overview_t.webp" width="50%" height="50%" />

-This board is a complete and highly integrated powerbank-solution: connect it to any lithium 2-6S battery pack, and you are done.
+This board is a complete and highly integrated powerbank-solution: add it to any lithium 2-6S battery pack to get a high-performance USB PD powerbank.

 <img src="images/ip2369_chip_t.webp" width="50%" height="50%" />